Wayne Hubbard – Chief Executive Officer

 Adam is the Board’s Governance and Secretariat Officer.
 He has worked for the London Waste and Recycling Board since its establishment, and assisted in putting in place its governance procedures and administrative systems.
 Prior to this, he worked in similar roles for the Greater London Authority, including the Planning and Environment teams where he helped to administer the production of the Mayor of London’s planning and environmental strategies.
 Adam was the group co-ordinator for the GLA team which organised the 2008 GLA elections.

-Edward Confoy- Head of Finance
+Eddie Confoy- Head of Finance and Operations

 Natalia Agathou – Business Advice Manager, Advance London